 Antibiotic medications for chlamydia include:

 Other treatments for chlamydia include:

-What are the possible complications of chlamydia?
+What are the potential complications of chlamydia?

 Serious complications of chlamydia include:

-An increased risk for contracting HIV
+An increased risk of contracting HIV

 Scarring of the fallopian tubes and infertility